 In many cases, you will find yourself in the need to disable tracking or to delete some cookies that websites use to track your browser.
 The default option in Firefox, lets you disable that option and work in private mode without tracking.
 However, if you want to remove specific set cookies to solve a problem or to protect yourself.
 Then, follow this step by step tutorial that will help.

-The first thing you need is to open your Firefox browser, of course, then, click the menu button at the top right corner of the screen.
-Next, select “Options” as the below screenshot.
+The first thing you need is to open your Firefox browser, of course, then, click the menu button at the top right corner of the screen, then select “Options” as the below screenshot:

-In the options window, you will see different tabs, but, you have to select the “Privacy” tab as the following example.
+In the options window, you will see different tabs, you have to select the “Privacy” tab as the next example:

-Now, in your “Privacy” tab, find “remove individual cookies“, and click on it as the next screenshot.
+Now, in your “Privacy” tab, find “remove individual cookies” and click on it as the following screenshot:

 A small window will be opened in front of that window.
-From there, you can search for the target cookies that you want to delete.
-Just enter the name of the site, and you will get all the stored cookies from that specific website.
-Now, select those cookies and delete them one by one, or all at once, as the below example.
+From there, you can search for the target cookies that you want to delete, just enter the name of the site and you will get all the stored cookies from that specific website.
+Then, select those cookies and delete them one by one or all at once as the following screenshot example.

-Thus, you’ve deleted specific website cookies in your Firefox web browser.
+Thus, you’ve deleted a specific website’s cookies in your Firefox web browser.

 Do you need to delete Cookies all the time?

-Remember that cookies are also, the only thing that lets you stay logged in to your accounts, such as, Gmail, Facebook, and all the other sites.
-Your sessions will be saved as open in these cookies, and that’s why the website detects that you don’t have to login again to your account.
+Remember that cookies are also the only thing that lets you stay logged in to your accounts such as Gmail, Facebook and all the other sites.
+Your sessions will be saved as open in these cookies and that’s why the site detects that you don’t have to login again to your account.